kalpit-rane/TutedudePy_Assignment-1/README.md

-Task 1: Perform Basic Mathematical Operations
+Task 1: Perform Basic Mathematical Operations <br>
 Problem Statement : Write a Python program that does the following:
 1. Takes two numbers as input from the user.
 2. Performs the basic mathematical operations on these two numbers: